PGA Tour Golf III – Review

 There are 28 professional teams (the All-Madden team can only be played in Regular Season) to choose from and several new options for you to play:

-• Pre-Season – An exhibition match with no fouls except offsides and the 45 second play cock is turned off
+• Pre-Season – An exhibition match with no fouls except offsides and the 45 second play clock is turned off

 • Regular Season – Exhibition but with all game rules in effect